 - Not very efficient in reducing hair fall.

-In short, Himalaya Herbals Anti-Hairfall Shampoo is a decent herbal shampoo that has good cleansing ability and gives good volume and bounce to thin hair.
-I would recommend to always use a conditioner along with this shampoo as it can be drying and lead to unnecessary tangling.
+Would I Recommend?
+Himalaya Anti Hairfall Shampoo is a decent herbal shampoo that has a good cleansing ability and gives good volume and bounce to thin hair.
+I would recommend always use a conditioner along with this shampoo as it can be drying and lead to unnecessary tangling.
 Since its super cheap, ladies with short hair and oily scalp can give this a shot and ladies with dry hair, Stay Away from this shampoo.

 I hope you find this review helpful.
-Has you tried Himalaya Herbals Anti-Hairfall Shampoo?
+Have you tried Himalaya Herbals Anti-Hairfall Shampoo?
 If so share your thoughts in the comments section below.
-See you in my next, until then take care,